-Generally, corporations in Turkey are subject to 20% corporate tax (23% for 2022, which is payable over the fiscal profit after adjusting for deductible/non-deductible items and exemptions.
-Annual corporate tax is declared and paid in April of the following year (assuming that a normal calendar year is applied).
+Generally, corporations in Turkey are subject to a 25% corporate tax (the general CIT rate is 25%.
+For banks, leasing companies, CMB companies, insurance and reassurance companies and pension companies, the applicable rate is 30%), which is payable over the fiscal profit after adjusting for deductible/non-deductible items and exemptions.
+Annual corporate tax is declared and paid in April of the following year (assuming that a standard calendar year is applied).

-The determination of the taxable income of REICs is no different from ordinary companies in Turkey.
-On the other hand, REICs are exempt from corporate tax, and whilst they are obliged to submit an annual corporate tax return in April of the following year, they do not pay any corporate tax.
+REICs are exempt from corporate tax and whilst they are obliged to submit an annual corporate tax return in April of the following year, they do not pay any corporate tax and the dividend withholding tax rate is determined to be 0% for REICs.
+The transactions of REICs are subject to VAT and most other transfer taxes.